alphabetworkers/alphabetworkersunion.org/frontend/content/power/events.en.md

 ## Union Day: Perf results are out, now what?

 Join us for a union day where we discuss tactics for handling unexpected Perf results and how to collectively change the Perf system together.
-At the end, we’ll leave you with some quick actions to get more involved..
+At the end, we’ll leave you with some quick actions to get more involved.

 ### Tuesday, November 2nd, 2021